Tuzosdaniel12/-tuzosdaniel12/README.md

 environment that developed my leadership, communication, time management skills to effectively work or adjust with any diverse group.
 After learning how to code I haved devoted my life to expanding my knowledge in coding.

-In my Freetime I love to spend time with my family, love to spend time on mantining my yard look beutiful, and love to play video games.
+In my Freetime I love to spend time with my family, mantining my yard look beutiful, and playing video games.

 --------